PuneethaPai/RPPP/blog.md

 As we have defined our `agent`, now we can define stages in our pipeline.

-Here are few stages that we define in our Jeninks pipeline:
+Here are few stages that we will be defining in our Jeninks Pipeline:

 - Run Unit tests
 - Run Linting tests